armstrongj862/armstrongj862.github.io/index.md

     glimpse into game designing.
 It’s a very simple guessing number game but it shows how something as simple as guessing a number already takes a bit of code and thought.
-It’s a neat insight into putting into perspective of the steps of coding a game and what a simple game would look like.
+It’s a neat insight into putting into perspective the steps of coding a game and what a simple game would look like.

 * Lab 12

     Lab 12, part 1 was also a great lab.
-It was a lab which its end goal was to make a animation using multiple images.
+It was a lab whose end goal was to make a animation using multiple images.
 The end creation looks beautiful and it was using the old functions to build upon new code to make an animation using images and colors.